AliceO2Group/QualityControl/README.md

 ## Modules development

-On can either manually create a new module or use a script.
+One can either manually create a new module or use a script.

 ### Manual steps to create a new module Abc